discourse/discourse/docs/INSTALL-digital-ocean.md

 <img src="https://meta-discourse.r.worldssl.net/uploads/default/2979/e6fedbde9b471880.png" width="565" height="172">

-We renamed `DISCOURSE_HOSTNAME` to `discourse.techapj.com`, this means that we want to host our instance of Discourse on `http://discourse.techapj.com/`.
-You'll need to modify your DNS records to reflect the IP address and preferred URL address of your server.
+If you set `DISCOURSE_HOSTNAME` to `discourse.example.com`, this means you want to host our instance of Discourse on `http://discourse.example.com/`.
+You'll need to change your DNS records to reflect the IP address and preferred URL address of your server.

 # Mail Setup